 I am a friendly introvert, which really confuses people, but it is true.
 I tend to find the silver lining in most things and if not, I can at least laugh at myself or the circumstances.
 I tend to be kind, but have a low tolerance for nonsense.

 If I am not in the studio you will find me outside either laying in my hammock or laying in the grass, without a blanket.
-I currently live on a 40 acre farm with my partner Joe and two cats, Midnight and Buck.
+I currently live on a 40 acre farm with my husband Joe and two cats, Midnight and Buck.
 I am always in search of the best homegrown tomato.
 I love swimming, especially in cold water, dance music, old Atari games, pickles, and anything with tomatoes.